-With our March release, geocoding your data has become even more flexible.
+With Geopointe, geocoding your data has become even more flexible.
 You can map multiple addresses on the same object, as well as configure where you want your geodata stored.

 Data, data, data

-Our March Release also allows you to configure where you save your geodata – you can save it “off record” in a separate Geocode record as it’s been done in the past, or you can save it “on record” directly into custom fields on your object.
+Our product also allows you to configure where you save your geodata – you can save it “Off-Record” in a separate Geocode record as it’s been done in the past, or you can save it “on record” directly into custom fields on your object.

 Mix and Match

-If you want to map campaign members, the campaign member, lead, and contact Map Objects must all be configured as off record.
+Please note: if you want to map campaign members, the campaign member, lead, and contact Map objects must all be configured as off record.

-New to Geopointe? view our Salesforce AppExchange listing for more information or visit our website.
+New to Geopointe?
+Visit our Salesforce AppExchange listing for more information.